 Crunches are a terrific addition to any workout routine.
 They burn calories, they stabilize the core, help you with posture and this will translate into smoother range of motion in other compound lifts.

 If you can, do 500.
 You challenge your body and the results will be nothing short of amazing.
 But even if you cannot, do whatever you can.
 100, 200, anything that your body can manage with your current fitness levels, will help.
-You can also start with easier exercises like standing oblique crunches or cable crunches and them move to doing regular crunches.
+You can also start with easier exercises like standing oblique crunches or cable crunches and them move to tough workout like barbell ab rollout or Roman chair sit ups.

 Once You Reach Desired Results You Can Do Less